-Have you reached the point in your school year where motivation is waning?
+Have you reached the point in your remote learning school year where motivation is waning?
 Often as educators, we need to steer our students towards motivation.
 We’ve rounded up a few tips from some of the awesome Teachers in the TeacherMade community.
 The best advice comes from real Teachers, after all.

 When you create online interactive worksheets for your students, you have to be able to provide meaningful feedback to your students.
 Providing feedback does a lot for motivation because it shows your students that you are paying attention, and it is one of the most effective ways to correct student learning.

 Modeling skills and behaviors in the remote learning class reinforces a growth mindset.
 Tiffany S., a high school science Teacher, breaks down how she does this in her classroom:

 “When reviewing information that is situational, I instruct students to annotate in a very specific manner to demonstrate not only their understanding of how to read for data but also the application and synthesis of their understanding of what specific types of data they are being exposed to.
 For example, I will ask students to highlight all biological evidence in red, trace evidence in yellow, and transient evidence in green.
 I then ask them to underline any type of evidence that would be considered individual and circle the names of any individuals providing testimonial evidence.
 This method helps students to differentiate amongst the vast amount of information that is provided within a crime scene as well as offers a method for organization.
 That, in turn, allows students to visualize the strength of the evidence as they go back to review the background upon identifying each item.